 “By preventing cancers, improving blood pressure, cholesterol and sugar, bolstering sleep, attention, energy and mood, and doing so much more, exercise has indisputably proven itself to be the world’s best drug – better than any pharmaceutical product any physician could ever prescribe.
 Sadly though, exercise is not a weight loss drug, and so long as we continue to push exercise primarily (and sadly sometimes exclusively) in the name of preventing or treating adult or childhood obesity, we’ll also continue to short-change the public about the genuinely incredible health benefits of exercise, and simultaneously misinform them about the realities of long term weight management.”

-There’s a lot under the hood in this discussion and plenty of confounding variables to all this, but the take home is pretty straight forward: exercise is not as major a factor to weight loss that many assumed in decades past, the human body proves itself to be far more adaptable to maintaining homeostasis than we realized, and when it comes to weight loss, “you can’t out exercise a bad diet” to paraphrase who ever said that originally.
+There’s a lot under the hood in this discussion and plenty of confounding variables to all this, but the take home is pretty straight forward: exercise is not a major factor to weight loss that many assumed in decades past, the human body proves itself to be far more adaptable to maintaining homeostasis than we realized, and when it comes to weight loss, “you can’t out exercise a bad diet” to paraphrase who ever said that originally.
 If weight loss is the goal, the major focus should be on creating the caloric deficit by nutrition, with exercise perhaps adding and additional 10% to that deficit, and good things will happen.

-Finally, you still have to exercise for all the reasons covered above, and thus, it’s moot as to whether these findings actually change anything.
+Finally, you still have to exercise for all the reasons covered above, and thus, it’s moot as to whether these findings actually change anything for health conscious individuals.
 A decade ago I would have said weight loss without regular exercise is going to result in failure to lose weight.
-While we all knew insictlcvlu that nutrition is a key to weight loss, we of the fitness and bodybuilding community have been overestimating the value of exercise in the weight loss equation it appears.
 While exercise will assist to be sure – as every little bit helps – it’s not the weight loss panacea once assumed.
 Hey, don’t kill the messenger.
 Now get in the gym and healthy up!